 Like most decades-old technologies, liquid-crystal displays (LCDs) had a fairly unglamorous start.
 The first LCDs emerged around the late 1960s, and were used mainly to represent the numbers on digital watches and pocket calculators.
 It would take almost 20 years for engineers to transform LCDs from one-dimensional arrays into two-dimensional, active-matrix displays.
 And it would take another dozen years to make the first LCD manufacturers’ dreams a reality; to create a wall-mountable display that could rival the cathode-ray tube television.

 Since then, the LCD has been steadily refined to generate increasingly crisper, brighter, and overall more pleasing images.
-While different companies have put their own twist on how LCDs look and operate, the principles are largely the same across the board.
+While different companies have put their own twist on how LCDs look and function, the principles are largely the same across the board.

-That’s where the liquid crystals come in.
+That is where liquid crystals come in.

 The quantum dots commonly used in today’s QD LCDs are made of cadmium selenide (CdSe) and indium phosphide (InP).
 Quantum Solutions is currently developing a new class of QDs for display applications made from perovskite quantum dots.

 “Perovskite” refers to a crystal structure with the formula ABX3.
-The structure is composed of four octahedra containing a halogen (e.g., chlorine, bromine, or iodine) at their vertices and a transition metal (e.g., lead or tin) at their center.
+The structure is composed of four octahedra containing a halogen (e.g., chlorine, bromine, or iodine) at their vertices and a transition metal (e.g., lead or tin) at their centre.
 At the center of the four octahedra is a cesium ion or an organic formamidinium [CH(NH2)2+] or methylammonium [CH3NH3+] ion .

-Perovskites are garnering tremendous interest in the world of photovoltaics due to their combination of broad absorption, a strong ability to shuttle charge carriers, high defect tolerability, and ease of manufacturing.
+Perovskites are garnering tremendous interest in the world of photovoltaics, due to their combination of broad absorption, a strong ability to shuttle charge carriers, high defect tolerability, and ease of manufacturing.